tintash/clarity-projects/006-dao/dao-projects/saadtahir/README.md

 Only **100 members** can join the dao members list.
 User can also see `proposals-on-block-height` meaning which proposals are present at 225 block-height.
 If a User is already registered as a member, he cannot call `register-member` function twice.
-Users can `convert` dao tokens to STX at any time using the `convert` method.
+Users can `convert-dao-to-stx` dao tokens to STX at any time using the `convert-dao-to-stx` method.

 # Remarks